claudiodekker/inertia-laravel-testing/README.md

 );
 ```

-The above will first assert that the property exists, and directly after will assert that it is the given size.
+The above will first assert that the property exists, as well as that is the expected size.
-This means that there is no need to manually use `has` to check that the property exists.
+This means that there is no need to manually ensure that the property exists using a separate `has` call.

 #### Scoping

-In a previous version of this library, testing code could become fairly verbose, as the deeper your assertions went,
+In a previous version of this library, testing code could become fairly verbose, and the deeper your assertions went,
-the longer your assertion keys became.
+the more complex your assertions became.
 For instance, here is an example of code we used to write, taken directly from
-one of our codebases:
+one of our projects:
 ```php
 $response->assertInertiaHas('message.comments.0.files.0.url', '/storage/attachments/example-attachment.pdf');
 $response->assertInertiaHas('message.comments.0.files.0.name', 'example-attachment.pdf');
 ```

 Fortunately, we no longer have to do this.
-Instead, we an initiate a property scope using the `has` method:
+Instead, we can simply scope properties using the `has` method:
 ```php
 $response->assertInertia(fn (Assert $inertia) => $inertia
     // Creating a single-level property scope